Claudia05pc/Onychomys-pangenome-scripts/README.md

 If using these scripts, please cite:

-Perez Callez et al. *The Onychomys pangenome reveals the unique molecular adaptations that confer toxin resistance.*
+Pérez-Calles et al. *The Onychomys pangenome reveals the unique molecular adaptations that confer toxin resistance.*

 DOI: https://doi.org/10.1101/2025.10.28.685014